Triangle Law of Vector Addition - Examples, FAQs

 Laws of Vector Addition

 Vectors are written/represented with an alphabet and an arrow over them and are represented as a combination of direction and magnitude.
 The addition of two or more vectors is referred to as vector addition.
 When we add vectors, we use the addition operation to add two or more vectors to obtain a new vector that equals the sum of the two or more vectors.
-Vector addition can be used to combine two vectors, a and b, and thus the resultant vector can be expressed as:
+The addition of vector can be used to combine two vectors, a and b, and thus the resultant vector can be expressed as:

-R=a+ b here bold is used to show that R, a and b are vectors
+R = a+ b here bold is used to show that R, a and b are vectors

 There are different laws of vector addition and these are: